Frequently Asked Questions About the Study:

 Q: What is a?

-A:is a statistical tool to extract more robust insights from several different studies focused on the same basic question, like “do organic meat products offer nutritional advantages for consumers, compared to conventionally raised meat?”
+A:is a statistical tool to extract more robust insights from several different studies focused on the same basic question, like “does organic milk offer nutritional advantages for consumers, compared to milk from cows on conventionally managed farms?”
 Or, do drugs of “X” class prevent cardiovascular disease?

 Scientists have continuously improved the sensitivity and rigor ofmethods.
-The University of Newcastle study team included leading experts in methods, and based its findings on the most sophisticated and recommended methods for the conduct of a on the connections between nutrient content in food and human health outcomes.
+The University of Newcastle study team includes leading experts in methods.
+Its findings are based on the most sophisticated and recommended methods for the conduct of a on the impacts of farming systems and technology on the nutrient content of food.

 Q: What were this study’s key findings?

 A: Organic milk and dairy products are healthier because they contain higher levels of health-promoting omega-3, including more very long-chain omega-3s.
 Organic milk and dairy products also have a far healthier mix of .

 The concentration of health-promoting, total poly-unsaturated(PUFAs) in organic milk and dairy products was, on average, 7% higher than in corresponding milk and dairy products from conventionally managed livestock farms.